menus12/ML-Learn-2024/README.md

 ### Correlation in completion time for labs

-The visuals of these models is in the Appendix 3.
+The visuals of these models are in the Appendix 3.
 The results of the regression model where the 3 variables have been included for the Labs, is below:

 #### Regression table